bclarkson-code/Tricycle/README.md

 It ends up being a topological sort to figure out which order to traverse the tree and then a simple traversal, applying the `back_fns` along the way.

-If you want a more detailed explanation, I've talked about it on [my blog](https://bclarkson-code.com/posts/llm-from-scratch-scalar-autograd/post.html).
+There isn't enough space to explain this properly here so you can find a detailed explanation [here](https://bclarkson-code.com/posts/llm-from-scratch-scalar-autograd/post.html).

 ### Einsum